hartwigmedical/hmftools/serve/README.md

  1. If a protein annotation does not exist on the canonical transcript and has no transcript configured in the knowledgebase, any random transcript for which the protein annotation does exist is picked.

-If a protein annotation does not exist on any transcript for a specific gene, the evidence is ignored (see also [curation](#curation-and-harmonization-of-individual-knowledgebases)).
+If a protein annotated form does not exist on any transcript for a specific gene, the evidence is ignored (see also [curation](#curation-and-harmonization-of-individual-knowledgebases)).

 Assuming a suitable transcript has been found, N hotspots are derived for each protein annotation as follows: